-(Deemed to be University) (Re-accredited by NAAC with a CGPA of 3.64 on a four-point scale at 'A++' Grade) (An ISO 9001: 2015 Certified University)
+(Re-accredited by NAAC with a CGPA of 3.64 on a four-point scale at A++ Grade) (An ISO 9001: 2015 Certified University)

 - Leadership and soft skills for students by Cary J. Green. - The Ace of soft skills by Gopal swamy Ramesh and Mahadevan Ramesh, Pearson Publication - Personality Development and Soft Skills by Barun Mitra.